 Manual review management works for single locations with steady volume.
 Consider automation when:

-That's where tools like Reviato come in—they pull reviews from multiple sources into one place and surface the patterns that matter.
+That’s where tools like Reviato help.
+They pull reviews from multiple sources into one place and surface the patterns that matter.

 Ready to see how this works in practice?
 Contact us for a walkthrough.